-- Merges traditionally siloed teams to meet modern enterprise need and dissolves the disconnect between development, testing, and operations teams
+- Merges different teams to meet the modern enterprise need by removing any disconnect between development, testing, and operations teams

-- Provides abundant test environment access with service virtualization
+- Provides access to abundant test environment along with service virtualization

 Challenges in implementing continuous testing

-- Lack of DevOps skills and finding the right tools for testing in Agile and DevOps environments
+- Lack of DevOps skills and finding the tools for testing in Agile and DevOps

-- Heterogenous test environments that never reflects the production environment
+- Test environments that never reflects the actual production environment

-- Conventional testing process and loosely defined test data management
+- Routine testing process and not so robust test data management system

-- Insufficient and ineffective resources and test environments
+- Less availability of effective resources and test environments

-- The complex application architecture and the associated business logic restricts DevOps adoption
+- The complex application architecture along with the business logic restricts DevOps adoption

 By: Rajashekher Reddy Tekulapally